A33 Crockford and Binfields Roundabouts

 - Latest update

-The footway closure is necessary due to essential works to divert utility services at Binfields Roundabout for a period of approximately 6 weeks from Monday 9 April to Saturday 19 May 2018.
+The footway closure is necessary due to essential works to divert utility services at Binfields Roundabout.
 For pedestrians wishing to access to and from Chineham Shopping Centre, a signed diversion will be in place via Binfields Woodland Park.

 At present, footway users can travel to/from Chineham Shopping Centre via a footway leading from Reading Road, crossing the A33 to the east of Binfields Roundabout via a signalised crossing, and then south along the roundabout and into the centre.
 This route will be closed at the junction of Reading Road / Simons Road and within the Shopping Centre at Chineham Centre Roundabout (adjacent to Binfields Roundabout) for the full duration of the closure.